The Building Safety Bill has completed all parliamentary stages and today received royal assent. The Bill now becomes an act of parliament.

 In any event, those who design, build or manage high rise buildings are being urged to get ready now as many of the new responsibilities, competency requirements, safety procedures and regulatory requirements will require a step change to achieve compliance.

-Browne Jacobson’s specialist compliance and regulatory team will be giving will give an overview of the measures proposed in the Act at a seminar on 3rd May.
+Browne Jacobson’s specialist compliance and regulatory team will be giving will give an overview of the measures proposed in the Act at a webinar on 3 May 2022.
 This is the first of a series of webinars on the sweeping changes to building safety to be introduced under the Act, and we will also be providing bulletins regarding the same.